pgvector/pgvector-python/README.md

 cur.execute('CREATE EXTENSION IF NOT EXISTS vector')
 ```

-Register the vector type with your connection or cursor
+Register the types with your connection or cursor

 ```python
 from pgvector.psycopg2 import register_vector